 Pitcher, T. J., M. E. Lam, C. Ainsworth, A. Martindale, K. Nakamura, R. I. Perry, T. Ward.
 2013.
 Improvements to the ‘Rapfish’ Rapid Evaluation Technique for Fisheries: Integrating Ecological and Human Dimensions.
-Journal of Fish Biology 83(4):865-889 (invited submission to Special Issue: Selected Papers from the Sixth World Fisheries Congress).
+Journal of Fish Biology 83(4):865-889 (Special Issue: Selected Papers from the Sixth World Fisheries Congress).

 Beck, C., K. Klemow, J. Paulson, A. Bernstein, M. Lam, G. Middendorf, J. Reynolds, K. Belanger, C. Cardelus, C. Cid, S. Doshi, N. Gerardo, L. Jablonski, H. Kimmel, M. Lowman, A. Macrae-Crerar, B. Pohlad, J. de Roode, and C. Thomas.
 2012.
 Add Ecology to the Pre-Medical Curriculum, Science, 335:1301-1302.

 Lam, Mimi E. and Roberto Gonzalez-Plaza.
 2006.
 Evolutionary Universal Aesthetics in Ecological Rationality.
 Journal of Ecological Anthropology 10:66-71.